pybash1/blog/content/turning the tables.md

 ## Final touches
 After I bypassed the basic login mechanism, as I had disabled the `loadSettings`, other settings too would need to be directly changed in the file, and not in the obsidian settings panel.
 After cleaning up the `console.log`s and other changes I made, and updating the settings as per my requirements, I was done.

 That's it!
 I turned the tables.
-Maybe I should break more plugins and extensions
+Maybe I should break more plugins and extensions like the